 Kehl remembers reading an editorial while he was serving in Iraq (2004-2005), written by another soldier.
 “The essence of it was, ‘We’re at war, America is at the mall.‘ It was hard for me to justify ‘serving your country’ when most of your country doesn’t care.”

-He says that coming to terms with that was “easier than coming to terms with not being proud of or finding meaning in what I did in Iraq, while at the same time being thanked for it.
-There is a lot of anger there and still I’m unsure where it should be directed or how I can process it.”
+“[Coming to terms] with this was easier than coming to terms with not being proud of or finding meaning in what I did in Iraq, while at the same time being thanked for it.
+There is a lot of anger there and still I’m unsure where it should be directed or how I can process it,” he says.

 This type of “psychological trauma” has been referred to as “moral injury” by experts, and is different from PTSD (Post Traumatic Stress Disorder), which is also a common side effect for returning soldiers (it’s estimated that between 11-20% of Operation Iraqi Freedom veterans come back home with PTSD).